Apply to vetted scholarship programs in one click

 This question differs from the two previous short essay questions because it wants you to discuss “why Yale?”
 This is a great place to detail how Yale’s location, academic programs, and extracurriculars appeal to you.
 Make sure that you are not just listing the great things about Yale, but rather, explain how these aspects will benefit you.
 For example, you can write about how Yale offers a particular major that they are highly regarded in.
 Is there a particular professor you would like to study under, or a project that you want to be part of?
 If so, be sure to share!
 The most important thing is to connect your interests and future with what Yale offers.

-Short answer questions for Coalition Application or Common Application applicants
+Additional short answer questions for Coalition Application or Common Application applicants

 What inspires you?
 (200 characters or fewer)